 The Chinese Communist Party’s Relationship with the Khmer Rouge in the 1970s - An Ideological Victory and a Strategic Failure Published: 25 May 2020 This paper is one of a series of Working Papers published by the Cold War International History Project of the Woodrow Wilson International Center for Scholars in Washington, D.C.

 Voices of Phnom Penh #5 Published: 14 April 2020 Voices of Phnom Penh is inspired by "Humans of New York" and wants to give a voice to a selection of Phnom Penh citizens whose voice may not be often heard in public sphere.
 In particular, these inspiring citizens of Cambodia’s capital are usually not the center of public attention.
 This hbs photo project aims at providing a platform of telling their stories, thoughts and dreams.
-By Emilly Lam
+Emilly Lam

 Voices of Phnom Penh #4 Published: 14 April 2020 Voices of Phnom Penh is inspired by "Humans of New York" and wants to give a voice to a selection of Phnom Penh citizens whose voice may not be often heard in public sphere.
 In particular, these inspiring citizens of Cambodia’s capital are usually not the center of public attention.
 This hbs photo project aims at providing a platform of telling their stories, thoughts and dreams.
-By Emilly Lam
+Emilly Lam

 Voices of Phnom Penh #3 Published: 25 February 2020 Voices of Phnom Penh is inspired by "Humans of New York" and wants to give a voice to a selection of Phnom Penh citizens whose voice may not be often heard in public sphere.
 In particular, these inspiring citizens of Cambodia’s capital are usually not the center of public attention.
 This hbs photo project aims at providing a platform of telling their stories, thoughts and dreams.
-By Emilly Lam
+Emilly Lam

 Voices of Phnom Penh #2 Published: 4 February 2020 Voices of Phnom Penh is inspired by "Humans of New York" and wants to give a voice to a selection of Phnom Penh citizens whose voice may not be often heard in public sphere.
 In particular, these inspiring citizens of Cambodia’s capital are usually not the center of public attention.
 This hbs photo project aims at providing a platform of telling their stories, thoughts and dreams.
-By Emilly Lam
+Emilly Lam

 Voices of Phnom Penh - #1 Published: 20 December 2019 Voices of Phnom Penh is inspired by "Humans of New York" and wants to give a voice to a selection of Phnom Penh citizens whose voice may not be often heard in public sphere.
 In particular, these inspiring citizens of Cambodia’s capital are usually not the center of public attention.
 This hbs photo project aims at providing a platform of telling their stories, thoughts and dreams.
-By Emilly Lam
+Emilly Lam

 Colorism and the Cambodian Ideal of White Beauty Published: 22 October 2019 The fear of getting darker skin and the desire for having lighter skin is common among the Cambodian society.
 Having lighter skin is part of Cambodia’s ideal of beauty and has shaped the Cambodian culture throughout.
-By Emilly Lam
+Emilly Lam